 Mineral Wool is hydrophobic.
 From the dictionary: tending to repel or fail to mix with water.
 If fiberglass insulation becomes wet, you end up with a wet lump of glass lint, with no insulation value to boot.
 Mineral Wool on the other hand will not become wet.
 Water in fact beads up and rolls off the surface of Mineral Wool.
 This promotes water draining and drying if the wall cavity becomes wet, rather than holding water like a sponge.
 Which would you rather have in your wall?

 One of the big issues with improving performance of our walls is the thermal bridging of the wall studs.
 The most popular way to overcome this has been to install insulation on the exterior of the wall, continuously, to insulate the studs from the cold.
 The issue here is that rigid foam insulation has been the most common way to do this.
 The problem however is that the foam creates a vapor retarder, and the last thing you want is a wall with a vapor retarder on both faces.
 So the practice has been to make walls with exterior foam insulation without interior vapor barriers.
-The foam must be thick enough to prevent the interior of the wall cavity to allow condensation of the interior air.
+The foam must be thick enough to keep the dew point of interior water vapor within the depth of the foam in order to prevent condensation within the wall cavity.
 The problem here is that only the most general recommendations for these configurations can be made in the building code.
-Weather outside the given limits can result in condensation.
+Weather outside the design limits can result in condensation.
 Highly humid interior conditions can cause condensation.
-My opinion is that these walls are a disaster waiting to happen.
+My opinion is that these walls are not resilient designs, and are poor practice.
+A wall with a traditional configuration with a vapor retarder to the interior works in all conditions, even when the temperature or interior humidity goes beyond the design values.
+My only caution is if the home is to have air-conditioning then it is very important to use the smart vapor control sheets mentioned above.
+These variable permeability membranes will ensure the wall performs well during the cooling season when the vapor profile of the wall is reversed.
 The good news in this story is that Mineral Wool comes in configurations that can be used as exterior insulation in place of foam.
 These are very dense fiber panels that are strong enough to support siding and cladding material mounted over them in a manner similar to foam.
 The difference - Mineral Wool is vapor permeable which means you can insulate on the exterior without trapping moisture in the wall.
 Furthermore the insulation value of these dense Mineral Wool panels approaches the performance of foam.
 Typically for XPS foam you would get in the neighborhood of R5 per inch.
 The Mineral Wool will provide R4.6 per inch.
 And because of Mineral Wool's hydrophobic properties it will not absorb moisture in this location, and in fact will promote the drainage and drying of rainscreen siding cavities.
 Foam insulation brings other problems, such as a dilemma in flashing practices, and the dubious reliance on adhesive tape as a long term weather barrier.